-So, here are 6 reasons that will compel you to watch this masterpiece in the theatre.
+So, here are 6 reasons that will compel you to watch this masterpiece.
 (We have done our best to keep it spoiler-free for you!)

 The Build-up and the Suspense

 Building up the suspense effectively is the core element in any crime-thriller movie and Operation Java ticked all these boxes.
 The tagline for the movie affirms that it’s a story of ‘unsung heroes’ and rightly focuses on the cases and lives of the police task force from the cyber cell.
 Much like the three-act structure followed in many films, Operation Java primarily deals with three cases the team has to handle – each getting progressively more sinister, all the while ensuring that the lives of the primary characters form a cohesive arc.

 Operation Java takes us on a journey with suspenseful elements that are spread throughout the movie evenly.
 The build-up, on the other hand, encompasses minor details like the lives of the two protagonists Dasan and Anthony and those close to them.
 Every piece of information shown in the movie is a part of a bigger picture.
 Exemplary story writing and scripting!

 Background Music is Kidu

 A good thriller movie should not only have background music that runs along with the plot but boosts the minute elements and keeps the audience hooked during a thrilling chase or car ride.
 The subtle successions in the BGM with the change in scenes kept the suspense element alive throughout the entire movie.
 With no unnecessary songs or force-fed beats, each recurring character/place had its own music, giving us enough time to accept the twist.
 Jakes Bejoy, who has composed for movies like Ranam and Ayyappanum Koshiyum continues his successful streak.

 Interesting Procedural Storytelling format